grncdr/streams/README.md

 ### Port

-Port is a class that both `InputPort` and `OutputPort` inherit from.
+Port is a class that both `InputPort` and `OutputPort` derive from.

 ```
 // Port interface is implemented by both input and output ports